MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 1. Select **+ New chart**.
 1. Select *Discovery Latency* as the **Metric** value and *Avg* as the **Aggregation** value.
-1. Select the **Apply splitting** button and choose *Component Type* to segment the chart by the different ingestion components.
+1. Select the **Apply splitting** button and choose *Component Type* to segment the chart by the different data connection components.
 After selecting the splitting values, click away from the split selector to close it.

 :::image type="content" source="media/monitor-batching-ingestion/discovery-latency-by-component-type-chart.png" alt-text="Screenshot of the Metrics pane in Azure portal showing a chart of discovery latency for ingestion from the github database aggregated by avg and split by component type." lightbox="media/monitor-batching-ingestion/discovery-latency-by-component-type-chart.png":::